 The Reports > List page is your go-to tool for creating custom list reports based on the over 100 different data objects you have in Aha!
-With the list table, you can add column headers for every data object in Aha! and then filter and sort the data to present different views of what you have going on across your product management environment.
+With the list table, you can add column headers for every data object in Aha!
+Then, you can filter and sort the data to present different views of what you have going on across your product management environment.

 How to create a list table

-The easiest way to start with the list table for the first time is to select from one of our available example reports.
-The example reports contain a full list of commonly used reports and are a great starting point for creating your own custom report.
+The easiest way to start working with lists is to select from one of our example reports located on the Reports > List page.
+To access the example reports, click the More options button, then select Related views.
+The list of example reports includes our most commonly used reports, which can be a great starting point for creating your own custom report.

 If you already have an idea of what you would like to report on, follow these steps to create your own custom report from scratch.